cosmos/sdk-tutorials/academy/golang-intro/1_install.md

 <HighlightBox type="info">

-Function names determine visibility outside of packages. `Printf`'s first character is upper case and this means it's visible outside of `fmt`.
+Function names determine visibility outside of packages. `Printf`'s first character is upper case and this means it's visible outside of `fmt`– a.k.a public.
 Package names are always written in lower case, like `fmt` (short for "format").

 </HighlightBox>